prathmeshkc/Spendwise/README.md

 # Spendwise - Track Expenses

-Spendwise - Expense Tracker Android & iOS App for Budget Management and Financial Tracking
+Spendwise - Expense Tracker Android App for Budget Management and Financial Tracking

 Take control of your finances with Spendwise, an intuitive expense tracker Android app.
 This powerful tool lets you effortlessly record your income and expenses, providing a complete overview of your financial situation.
 Set a budget and monitor your spending in different categories to ensure that you're staying on track.
 The app also offers a pie chart visualization, allowing you to easily identify where you're spending the most.
 Additionally, Spendwise allows you to generate and download statements of your income and expense records, making it simple to analyze your financial habits and make informed decisions.
 With Spendwise, managing your budget has never been easier.